Welde Giyorgis Aboye: Counter British and French encroachment

-Before formally assuming his new position as governor of Kaffa, Welde Giyorgis was ordered by Emperor Menelik to participate in a expanded expedition along the southern and south-western border areas to preempt British and French colonial ambitions in that direction.
+Before formally assuming his new position as governor of Kaffa, Welde Giyorgis was ordered by Emperor Menelik to participate in an expanded expedition along the southern and south-western border areas to preempt British and French colonial ambitions in that direction.
 Ras Welde Giyorgis was instructed to advance from Kaffa into the south annexing all lands that lay along the way to the 2nd north meridian and establish a foothold at Lake Turkana.

 On 29 March 1898, Welde Giyorgis planted the Ethiopian flag on both of Lake Turkana's shores.

 Governor of Kaffa

 In contrast to his successors after 1910, Welde Giyorgis administration (r.
 1897–1910) was considered as moderate and just.
 Kaffa's economy was revived through agriculture, cattle rearing and trade.
 Welde Giyorgis had taken control of the coffee trade and forced the caravans taking the Gojjam-Metema route to go through Shewa where Menelik could collect taxes and Welde Giyorgis could take his share.

 In 1902 and 1907, Welde Giyorgis was the informed negotiator with the British on the borderlines drawn between his lands and the Sudan and Kenya respectively.

 In November 1903, an American mission led by Robert Peet Skinner successfully established formal trade ties with Abyssinia after audience with Emperor Menelik II.
 Welde Giyorgis hosted the American mission in December.

 A dobe wall, such as they build in Mexico, surrounded the large park, which was subdivided into numerous compounds.
 In the central compound stood the palace.
 The palace was probably 100 feet long by 80 feet wide, one story high, and divided into two rooms.
 The external walls were made of sun-dried bricks, such as we saw in process of manufacture as we approached from the Guebi (Note: Guebi also spelled as Gebbi means compound or enclosure.)...Our palace was oval in shape.
 There were several large doors and two windows in each room.
 The window had solid wooden shutters, but no galls.
 Upon the floor were laid numerous Oriental rugs, and in the front room was a divan, or throne, a long table, and many chairs.
 Portraits of the Emperor and of the Patriach of Alexandria were upon the walls.
 After our tent life it all seemed quite sumptous.

 — Robert Peet Skinner account of visit to Welde Giyorgis's compound, and description of the palace.

 A telephone line connecting Kaffa and Gore to Addis Ababa was completed in 1905.